gjwlsdnr0115/Movie-genre-prediction/README.md

 Predicting a movie's genre from its synopsis by using NLP

 ## Summary
+- Used movie data from IMDB
+- Processed data to have one-to-one match between synopsis and genre
+- Embeddings from BERT
+- Training logistic regression model

 ## 1. Data preprocessing
 **Genres**
 - Used columns ["original_title", "overview", "genres"] from raw data